 Many lifestyle changes that are related to vertigo relief are just ways of reducing some of the other common triggers.
 Once again, that means that these are not a vertigo cure, but they may be able to reduce the frequency and severity of bouts.

 These are a few lifestyle changes that may be able to help with your symptoms.

-Vertigo is often diagnosed as idiopathic, meaning that the doctor can’t find out why it is happening again and again.
+Vertigo is often idiopathic, meaning that the doctor can’t find out why it is happening again and again.
 One of the most overlooked underlying causes of vertigo is an upper cervical misalignment.
 There are plenty of cases study that reveal when an upper cervical misalignment exists alongside vertigo that correcting this subluxation can help.
 Therefore, we encourage all vertigo patients, especially if you don’t know the underlying cause, to seek upper cervical chiropractic care.

 An upper cervical misalignment can also be the source of many vertigo causes.
 For example, upper cervical misalignments have been linked to migraine occurrence, and 40% of migraineurs get vertigo as a symptom.
 There are also hundreds of patients with Meniere’s disease who saw significant reductions in vertigo severity after misalignments in the top two bones of the neck were corrected.

 Upper cervical misalignments are common, especially for persons with a history of head or neck trauma.
 So if you have ever been in a car accident, suffered a sports injury, or have any other reason to believe that you may have a misalignment, contact a practitioner in your area today.
 You can use the search feature on this site to locate our preferred doctors across the country and even around the world.